 In 1923, Eastman Kodak Company introduced 16 mm motion picture film and a camera, the Ciné-Kodak, to use it.
 This brought to the general public the possibility of making their own motion pictures.
 The cost of this art form was further reduced when Kodak, in 1932, introduced 8 mm motion picture film and a camera, the Ciné-Kodak Eight, to use it.
-This article tells the story of that revolution, concentrating on some of the pivotal cameras that were involved.
-It follows the ongoing story until about 1957.
+This article tells the story of that revolution, and describes the extensive line of cameras that proceeded from it through about 1957.

-1. STUDIO MOTION PICTURES
+1 STUDIO MOTION PICTURES

 By 1920 the United States had a robust, well developed motion picture industry.
 The productions were shot in elaborate studios using 35 mm film and large, heavy, and expensive cameras.
 To be able to see at the end of the day how the day's shooting had gone, the exposed film was developed, giving a negative.
-That then had to be printed onto positive stock, and that developed, to give a positive print that could be projected for review (the "dailies").
+That then had to be printed onto positive stock, and that developed, to give a positive print that could be projected for review (the "dailies", or "rushes").